Completing the survey

 Thank you for your understanding and continued engagement.

-Review the draft Railing Renewal and Enhancement Plan and complete the online survey located in the 'Feedback survey' tab above.
+Community members were invited to review the draft Railing Renewal and Enhancement Plan and complete the online survey located in the 'Feedback survey' tab.

-Pop-up sessions will be held next to the Rotunda near the Moffat Beach Park playground, Queen of Colonies Parade on the following dates:
+Pop-up sessions were held next to the Rotunda near the Moffat Beach Park playground, Queen of Colonies Parade on the following dates:

-Council representatives from the following projects will be on hand to answer your questions: Moffat Beach Seawall Reconstruction, Moffat Beach Seawall Draft Landscape Plan, Moffat Beach Place Plan, and Moffat Headland Railing Renewal and Enhancement.
+Council representatives from the following projects were available to answer your questions: Moffat Beach Seawall Reconstruction, Moffat Beach Seawall Draft Landscape Plan, Moffat Beach Place Plan, and Moffat Headland Railing Renewal and Enhancement.

-Share the opportunity to have your say with your friends and family to help us gather as much community feedback as possible.
+Community members were invited to share the opportunity to have a say with their friends and family to help Council gather as much community feedback as possible.

-Following careful review of your feedback and considering your input, we will finalise the Moffat Headland Railing Renewal and Enhancement Plan.
-This plan will be shared with our community prior to preparing the detailed design.
-Following this, we would plan delivery pending available funding.
+Following careful review of your feedback and considering your input, we have finalised the Moffat Headland Railing Renewal and Enhancement Plan.
+Construction will begin in September.

 Council has assessed the risks of fall hazards by evaluating the site conditions and identifying areas where hazards exist for people using the coastal path and enjoying the open lawn areas.
 We have applied the relevant fall protection recommendations from the Australian Standard for Walking Trails and the Austroads: Guide to Road Design Part 6A: Paths for Walking and Cycling to identify potential new fall protection measures.